The Journal

 Quinlan, Stefanie

-- Stefanie Quinlan received her PhD in American literature from the University of Goettingen, Germany.
-She previously taught German at the University of Colorado at Boulder and currently teaches English in Frankfurt.
+- Stefanie Quinlan received her PhD in American literature from the University of Göettingen, Germany.
+She has taught German at the University of Colorado at Boulder and currently teaches English in Frankfurt.

-- Stefanie Quinlan received her PhD in American literature from the University of Goettingen, Germany.
-She previously taught German at the University of Colorado at Boulder and currently teaches English in Frankfurt.
+- Stefanie Quinlan received her PhD in American literature from the University of Göettingen, Germany.
+She has taught German at the University of Colorado at Boulder and currently teaches English in Frankfurt.

 -